 Planning ahead is always a smart move as is asking yourself “What do I need for travelling to Germany”.
-From Germany travel tips to money and language, there are lots of things to know before travelling to Germany!
+From Germany travel tips and booking accommodation to money and language, there are lots of things to know before travelling to Germany!

 We write a lot about Germany given that we’re a Canadian and a German writing Penguin and Pia.

 General Information About Germany

 Germany, or Deutschland in German, is located in Western/Central Europe.
-The three biggest cities in Germany are Berlin, Hamburg and Munich, with Berlin being the capital.
+The three biggest cities in Germany are Berlin, Hamburg, and Munich, with Berlin being the capital.